PierreYves06/DnsEnum/README.md

     -e              Launch the dns enumeration directly (no interactive mode) -s              Launch the spider directly (no interactive mode) --depth=DEPTH   Depth of the spider process, number of url's level to crawl, 2 by default

+## Historical
+    1.1 : Add gathering informations and data storage in JSON